jojojogate/FileForge/README.md

 1. Click on the "Scrambler" Tab
 2. Click the "Select File" button to choose a file to scramble.
 3. Select the appropriate file, and the program will auto-detect the file type.
 4. Click "Scramble File" to obfuscate the content of the file.
-5. Click "Save Scrambled File" to save file with the scrambled content.
+(Scrambled file will automatically be saved)

 **Timestamp Update Tab:**